A Coq Mechanization of JavaScript Regular Expression Semantics: A Shallow-Embedded Coq Mechanization of JavaScript Regexes

 There are multiple ways to encode non-terminating functions in Coq developments, for instance using coinductive definitions.
-We opted for a \emph{fuel}-based solution.
-As such, an extra fuel argument of type \inlinecode{nat} was added to these functions.
-If the function is called with a positive amount of fuel, then any subsequent recursive call is handed one unit fewer fuel; if the fuel is zero, then the function fails and returns \inlinecode{OutOfFuel}.
+We opted for a \emph{fuel}-based solution: we added an extra fuel argument of type \inlinecode{nat} to these functions.
+If the function is called with a positive amount of fuel, then any subsequent recursive call is handed one unit less fuel; if the fuel is zero, then the function fails and returns \inlinecode{OutOfFuel}.
 From Coq's point of view, the function is then structurally recursive on this extra argument, and hence acceptable.
-Of course, this raises the question of whether there exists an upper bound on the amount of fuel required to ensure that \inlinecode{OutOfFuel} is never returned.
-In \cref{subsec:property_proofs}, we provide such a bound as a function of the regex and input string sizes, and formally prove in Coq that this amount of fuel is sufficient to rule out all \inlinecode{OutOfFuel} failures.
-Given that termination can be proved, we find this to be a very pleasant way to encode such non-terminating functions (alternative encodings such as coinductive functions are often perceived as much harder to reason about, and would force us to deviate further from the original pseudocode).
+Of course, this raises the question of whether there always exists an amount of fuel such that \inlinecode{OutOfFuel} is never returned.
+In \cref{subsec:property_proofs}, we provide such a bound as a function of the regex and input-string sizes, and formally prove in Coq that this amount of fuel is sufficient to rule out all \inlinecode{OutOfFuel} failures.
+Given that termination can be proved, we find this to be a pleasant way to encode such non-terminating functions (alternative encodings such as coinductive functions are often perceived as much harder to reason about, and might force us to deviate further from the original pseudocode).